TomasVales/TomasVales/README.md

 <img src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif" width="400">

 ## 🚀 About Me
-🎓 I'm currently a 2nd-year student at **UTN - Universidad Tecnológica Nacional (Argentina)** pursuing a degree in **Programming Technician**.
+🎓 I'm currently a 2nd-year student at **UTN - Universidad Tecnológica Nacional (Argentina)**, pursuing a degree in **Programming Technician**.

-💻 I'm passionate about **Backend Development**, **Data Science**, and **Machine Learning**.
+💼 CEO & Founder of **[KIAD](https://kiad.dev)** — building modern, fast, and scalable websites with a touch of innovation powered by AI.

-I love solving problems, building scalable systems, and working with data to find insights.
+💻 I'm a **Backend Developer** specialized in **Python** and **JavaScript**.
+Passionate about solving complex problems, creating robust systems, and extracting insights from data.

-📈 Focused on continuous learning and always looking for new technologies to master.
+📈 Constantly learning, always experimenting with new technologies, and committed to growing as a full-stack developer.

 📧 Reach me at: **contacto.tomasvales@gmail.com**